-There are not many records regarding the earliest origins of feng shui and its development.
-Although, it is clear that feng shui’s origins likely sprung from Taoism and its traditions.
-Some of the earliest evidence of feng shui practices date back to before 4000 B.C.
-These early instances of feng shui include the placement and orientation of ancient gravesites in addition to the location and design of ancient Chinese cities.
+There are few records regarding the earliest origins of feng shui and its development.
+Although, it is clear that feng shui’s roots likely sprung from Taoism and its traditions.
+Some of the earliest evidence of feng shui practices dates back to before 4000 B.C.
+These early instances of feng shui include the placement and orientation of ancient gravesites and the location and design of ancient Chinese cities.

-Although the cardinal directions are key to modern feng shui practices, feng shui was developed even before compasses were available.
-Evidence of feng shui practices in China stretches back millennia to when practitioners relied on astronomy, astrolabes, star maps, and the constellations to orient themselves in the world.
+Although the cardinal directions are critical to modern feng shui practices, feng shui was developed even before compasses were available.
+Evidence of feng shui practices in China stretches back millennia to when practitioners relied on astronomy, astrolabes, star maps, and constellations to orient themselves in the world.

-Today, feng shui practices have evolved and spread throughout the world with many architects, city planners, and individuals applying the ancient philosophy’s concepts to help create appealing modern designs.
-Modern feng shui principles can be applied to just about any design.
+Today, feng shui practices have evolved and spread throughout the world, with many architects, city planners, and individuals applying the ancient philosophy’s concepts to help create appealing modern designs.
+Modern feng shui principles can be used to just about any design.
 Feng shui aids with the arrangement of offices and every room of the home in addition to the design of buildings, interiors, and landscapes.

 The Core Foundational Concepts of Feng Shui